-We all know that social media is great for contacting those closest to you; catching up, making weekend plans, or tagging friends in old school pictures, ah, the haircuts.
-But I’m sure you’ve noticed that it’s not just individuals who use social media for personal communication.
-Most businesses have social media pages too, capitalizing on the fact that social media marketing is the new way to communicate with customers.It can be tricky figuring out how to adapt your marketing collateral to social media platforms.
+Yet social media is evolving rapidly, and what's popular one month may change the next.
+So it can be tricky figuring out how to adapt your marketing content to social media platforms for maximum effect.
 Each medium may require a different approach to fit your company’s overall social media strategy.
-Content needs to be friendly, but not unprofessional, and, unlike a personal account, the tone has to be right—aligned with your brand, while attracting a wider audience.
+Content needs to be friendly, but not unprofessional, and, unlike a personal account, the tone has to be right—consistent with your brand, while attracting a wider audience.

 Social media: not just for selfies